-Unfortunately, there is not a single explanation as to why substance abuse and chemical dependence are so high among people who have bipolar disorder.
+Unfortunately, there is not a single explanation as to why substance abuse is so high among people who have bipolar disorder.
 A single idea for this phenomenon is that many turn to drugs and alcohol as a means for offsetting the discomfort.

 Ready to get Help?